Dr. Vincent A. Miller

 The Veterans Affairs Office is part of the Office of Financial Aid.
 A full-time counselor assists all veterans in completing applications for benefits, making adjustments in payments, providing tutorial assistance, updating enrollment certifications, and with other services to assist veterans with their education.
 Veterans enrolled in physical education courses can be certified to the Veterans Administration for VA benefits when the courses will be credited toward the completion of their approved educational program.
 It must be documented that credit cannot be granted for the courses based upon prior military training or experience.
 Veterans should refer any problems to the Veterans Office for assistance.
 Telephone 229-333-5935 or visit our web site.

 Valdosta State University houses approximately 2,850 students on campus in five traditional residence halls, two suite-style halls, and two apartment communities.
 Traditional residence halls offer double-occupancy rooms and community bathrooms opening onto conventional hallways.
 Brown, Langdale, Lowndes, Patterson, and Reade are the traditional residence halls.
-The new Georgia Hall and Hopper Hall are suite-style facilities that offer both private and semi-private rooms.
+Georgia and Hopper Halls are suite-style facilities that offer both private single occupancy bedrooms and semi-private, double occupancy, rooms with shared restroom facilities in each suite.
 Converse Hall, an apartment-style facility, offers efficiency units with a bathroom and a kitchenette or one-bedroom (2-person) units with a bathroom and a full kitchen.
-Centennial Hall, an apartment-style facility that opened in 2005, features individual bedrooms, a kitchen shared by no more than four residents, one to two bathrooms, and a dining/living room area.
+Centennial Hall, an apartment-style facility that opened in 2005, features individual bedrooms, a full kitchen shared by no more than four residents, one to two bathrooms, and a dining/living room area.

-National research shows that freshmen who live in the residence halls tend to experience greater academic and personal success during their college career.
+National research shows that students who live in on-campus for their first and second year of college are more engaged, experience greater academic achievement, and personal success during their college career.
 Our experience at VSU has been consistent with these findings.
-For this reason, VSU has a program for all incoming freshmen to live in the residence halls.
+For this reason, VSU has a program for all incoming first-year students to live in the residence halls.
 After their first year, students may choose to live in Centennial Hall, Converse Hall, or Hopper Hall, if space is available.

-Our Housing staff strives to pair students together, according to their preferences marked on the housing applications.
+Through our roommate matching system in the Housing portal, our Housing staff strives to pair students together, according to their preferences marked on the housing applications.
 Students also have the option of rooming with a friend who will also be attending VSU.
 All students have to do is to mutually request each other by placing their requested roommate’s VSU e-mail address on their housing application.
-The Housing office does its best to accommodate all requests.
+The Housing & Residence Life office does its best to accommodate all requests.

-Where you choose to live during your college years is paramount in defining your college experience.
-Housing and Residence Life provides a distinctive and dynamic living and learning environment.
+Where you choose to live during your college years is important in defining your college experience.
+Housing & Residence Life provides a distinctive and dynamic living and learning environment in the heart of campus to assist with that process.
 Campus living is convenient, with all residence halls being just a short walk from classes, labs, the library, entertainment, and dining.
 But living on campus is about so much more than just proximity.
 It is about lifelong friendships, opportunities for involvement and employment, 24-hour staff support, and leadership development.
 We encourage you to explore all the benefits of campus living.

 The Role of the Residence Hall Staff

-The Complex Director, Residence Hall Director, and Resident Assistants in your residence hall have been chosen for their ability to facilitate learning and growth.
+The Area Coordinator, Residence Hall Director, and Resident Assistants in your residence hall have been chosen for their ability to facilitate community development, co-curricular learning, and growth.
 Their primary duties are to encourage and stimulate meaningful activity; to assist residents in working out the problems that occur in group living; to provide information about campus services, activities, and residence hall and university procedures; to perform certain managerial tasks such as check-in, check-out, and property inventory; and to serve as an interested person when someone wishes to discuss matters of personal concern.
-The Complex Director and Residence Hall Director supervise the Resident Assistants and oversee the activities within the residence hall.
-All our live-in staff members are present to assist you with your overall residential experience.
+The Area Coordinator and Residence Hall Director supervise the Resident Assistants and oversee the activities within the residence hall to ensure the safety and security of the building as well as the functionality of the communities within.
+All our live-in staff members are present and trained to assist you with your overall residential experience.

 Housing Accommodations for Students with Disabilities

 Specially equipped facilities for students with disabilities are available.
-Students requesting modified housing because of a disability must register with the Access Office in Farbar Hall, telephone 229-245-2498.
-The Access Office will notify Housing and Residence Life of any reasonable accommodations required to meet a resident’s housing needs.
+Students requesting modified housing accommodation may register with the Access Office in Farbar Hall, telephone 229-245-2498.
+The Access Office will notify Housing & Residence Life of any reasonable accommodations required to meet a resident’s housing needs.

 Residence Hall or Apartment Contract

 The application and contract contain items and conditions of occupancy for which you are legally responsible.
 Please see those documents for further details.
-Students are given a key to their room.
+Students are given a key to their room for their own personal security and access to their space.
 There is a $50 replacement charge for a lost key.
 The University recommends that all students keep their rooms locked.
-Residence halls are locked 24 hours a day, and guests must be admitted by the resident they are visiting.
+Residence halls are locked 24 hours a day, and guests must be admitted by and responsible to the resident they are visiting.

-Housing applications cannot be made until a student has been formally accepted by Valdosta State University.
+Housing applications cannot be initiated until a student has been formally accepted by Valdosta State University.
+Prospective residents will need a VSU ID number, username, and password to access the Housing portal.
 An application fee is required of all students at the time they apply for campus housing.
 All students are also required to pay a deposit of $300 by the deadlines established in the Housing Contract to reserve a room in the residence halls.
 The housing contract outlines conditions under which refunds may be made.
 All students applying for campus housing will be required to contract for housing for the academic year.

 Apartments are available on a limited basis to students who meet the specific requirements.
 Two- and four-bedroom apartments are available.
 All utilities are provided.
-VSU maintains a list of available off-campus housing in the Office of Housing and Residence Life, located in Hopper Hall, telephone 229-333-5920.
-For additional information on Housing and Residence Life at Valdosta State, see the web page.
+VSU maintains a list of available off-campus housing in the Office of Housing & Residence Life, located in Hopper Hall, telephone 229-333-5920.
+For additional information on Housing & Residence Life at Valdosta State, see the web page.

 Student Conduct Office